drivechain-project/docs/bip2-blind-merged-mining.md

 Specification
 ============

-Note: This document uses the notation side:\* and main:\* in front of otherwise-ambiguous words (such as "block", "node", or "chain").
+Note: This document uses the notation side:\* and main:\* in front of otherwise-ambiguous words (such as "block", "node", or "chain"), to distinguish the mainchain version from its sidechain counterpart.

 As stated above, we have two goals: [1] create and monitor an alt-chain (defined only by a deterministic list of hashes), and [2] allow miners to "sell" the act of finding a sidechain block (through the use of a new extended serialization transaction type).